grafana/k6registry/docs/registry.md

 ### Registry Validation

 The registry is validated using [JSON schema](https://grafana.github.io/k6registry/registry.schema.json).
-Requirements that cannot be validated using the JSON schema are validated using custom logic.
+Requirements that cannot be validated using the JSON schema are validated using custom linter.

-Custom validation logic checks the following for each extension:
+Custom linter checks the following for each extension:

   - Is the go module path valid?
   - Is there at least one versioned release?
+  - Is a valid license configured?
+  - Is the xk6 topic set for the repository?
+  - Is the repository not archived?

-Validation is always done before processing.
-The noop filter ('.') can be used for validation only by ignoring the output.
+Schema based validation is always done before processing.
+The noop filter ('.') can be used for validation only by ignoring (or muting) the output.

-It is strongly recommended to validate the extension registry after each modification, but at least before approving the change.
+It is strongly recommended to lint the extension registry after each modification, but at least before approving the change.